blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - we create a test model
 - we format the recipe-list.component.html to print out the list of our recipe items an impressive demonstration of the full use of bootstrap

+## Outputting a List of Recipes with ngFor
+- we plug the logic into the html for displaying a list of recipes using -ngFor
+    & property binding for the img